 Laziness can show up in many different ways depending on the person.
 But common signs of laziness include:

-- Constant tiredness that prevents you from starting things, i.e., housework, studies, work, new projects
+- Constant tiredness that prevents you from starting things, i.e., housework, new projects, or studies and work

 - General lack of motivation